ublue-os/website/docs/images/bazzite/installation.md

 * Select your language, region, keyboard layout, and time zone.
 * Select your network. (**You need to be connected to internet for this to install properly!**)
 * Select/Add the drive you would like to install Bazzite to.  (**This will delete all of the data on the drive!**)
-        * **WARNING:  Make sure to only check the drive you plan to install Bazzite too since all of your drive might be selected!**
+* Make sure to only check the drive you plan to install Bazzite since all of your drives might be selected including microSD!
 * Optionally encrypt the drive with a password if you wish.  (**If you lose this password, you will not be able to decrypt your drive!**)
 * Setup a user account and **optionally** a root account, and begin the installation.